The Exponentially Tilted Gaussian Prior for Variational Autoencoders: Method

 \subsection{Exponentially Tilted Gaussian Prior}

-The primary technical contribution of this paper is the proposal of an alternative prior distribution, namely the exponentially tilted Gaussian prior or tilted prior for short.
-The guiding intuition behind this work is that the standard Gaussian prior is unsuitable, as it's minimum KLD occurs under a degenerate encoder mapping, which is commonly referred to as ``posterior collapse".
-In other words, the KLD term in the log-likelihood bound forces all latent points into the same location, $\mu_i = 0$ and $\sigma_i = 1$.
-Under this scenario, the prior $p_{\theta}(z)$ and approximate posterior $q_\phi(z \vert x)$ are identical and the KLD is equal to 0.
-This condition implies that there is no available information to differentiate between encoded data samples \cite{Hoffman} \cite{Alemi}.
+The primary technical contribution of this paper is the proposal of an alternative prior distribution, namely the exponentially tilted Gaussian prior (or simply the ``tilted prior'').
+The ordinary Gaussian prior has maximum density at the origin, which means KLD term in the log-likelihood bound \eqref{vbound} forces all latent points into the same location, $\mu_i = 0$ and $\sigma_i = 1$.
+This can lead to ``crowding'' around the origin, making it difficult to differentiate between encoded data samples \citep{Hoffman, Alemi}.

+In contrast to the standard Gaussian, the titled prior does not have maximum density at a single point.
+Instead, the maximum density occurs at all the points on the hypershere of radius $\tau$ as illustrated in Figure~\ref{distribution}.
+This allows the network to spread out latent points while still optimizing \eqref{vbound}.

+Additionally, the radius $\Vert z \Vert$ of points drawn from this distribution are near $\tau$ with high probability.
+Therefore, the norm of an encoded point $\Vert z \Vert$ drawn from $z \sim q_\phi(z|x)$ can be used to create a simple statistic which can be used as an effective test for out of distribution points, see \eqref{S_OOD}.

+At the same time, the tilted Gaussian distribution is obtained as a very simple modification to the ordinary Gaussian.
+This new prior can easily be implemented in place of the ordinary Gaussian with minimal changes to existing code.